openforis/sepal_ui/CONTRIBUTE.rst

 .. warning::

-    Remember that if you create modifications that alter the lib standard funtionning It will break the applications that use it on the SEPAL app dashboard.
+    Remember that if you create modifications that alter the lib standard functioning It will break the applications that use it on the SEPAL app dashboard.

 What can I push and where
 -------------------------